 Language, gender and sexuality; language attitudes/ideologies and 'verbal hygiene'; discourse analysis; language and globalization.

-I joined the English Faculty at Oxford as Professor of Language and Communication in January 2004.
+I came to Oxford as Professor of Language and Communication in January 2004.
 Before that I spent 20 years working in other universities in the UK and elsewhere: Roehampton University in London, Strathclyde University in Glasgow, the Institute of Education in London and the College of William and Mary in Virginia, USA.
 I have held visiting professorships and fellowships at the University of Gothenburg in Sweden, New York University and the University of Technology Sydney.

 Outreach and 'impact'

 Since coming to Oxford I have become increasingly involved in communicating with a wider audience about language and linguistic research.
 In 2007 I published The Myth of Mars and Venus, a general-interest book about language and gender differences, parts of which were serialized in The Guardian newspaper.
 I have contributed to numerous BBC radio programmes, including Woman’s Hour, Word of Mouth, Thinking Allowed and Fry’s English Delight (you can download Stephen Fry's interview with me here).
-In November 2010 I took part in a public debate about science and gendered behaviour, which you can download as an audio file here.
 The non-academic groups I have been invited to talk to or write for on language-related subjects include school teachers and A level students, architects, experts in health and social care, market researchers, psychologists, psychiatrists, and the cast of an RSC production of The Taming of the Shrew.
-I blog about linguistic issues for Berfrois and Language On The Move.
-I've also performed--though so far only once--a linguistic stand up comedy routine.
+I have a blog called 'Language: a feminist guide', and occasionally I perform as a linguistic stand up comedian.

 Books about language, gender and sexuality